Home » Narrabri Lateral Pipeline

 Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) assessment

-In November 2024, Hunter Gas Pipeline Pty Ltd referred the NLP Project to the federal Department of Climate Change, Energy, the Environment and Water (DCCEEW) in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-In February 2025, the Australian Government determined the NLP to be a ‘controlled action’ requiring assessment and approval under the EPBC Act due to potential impacts on listed threatened species and ecological communities (sections 18 and 18A of the EPBC Act).
-The NLP project will be assessed under the bilateral agreement with the NSW Government, with a single Environmental Impact Statement prepared for public comment addressing both Commonwealth and State matters.
+In November 2024, Hunter Gas Pipeline Pty Ltd referred the NLP to the federal Department of Climate Change, Energy, the Environment and Water (DCCEEW) in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+In February 2025, the Australian Government determined the NLP to be a ‘controlled action’ requiring assessment and approval under the EPBC Act.
+The NLP will be assessed under the bilateral agreement with the NSW Government.
 The NLP EPBC Referral (2024/10050) decision is available on the Commonwealth EPBC Public Portal.